 We are quickly approaching the final days of instruction for many before schools close for holiday breaks.
-A lot of teachers and students are looking forward to a couple weeks of rest, relaxation and some physically distanced fun.
+A lot of teachers and students are looking forward to a couple weeks of rest, relaxation, and some fun.
 However, breaks from school for some students bring stress.
 This is because when school is not in session students lack opportunities to interact with caring adults and peers, and have little or no consistency to help structure their days.
 This is difficult, especially for traumatized children who thrive when they experience predictability and connection.
-So, let’s set everyone up for success!

 For those teachers and students who enjoy breaks – relish in every moment!

 - Get outside on sunny and warm(er) days

 - Connect with family and friends outside or virtually

 - Take a nap